Advisor: Charles Park, Ed.D.

 Administrators will make a phone call home.

-On first incident the policy will be clearly explained.
+On first incident the policy will be clearly explained and Saturday school will be issued.

-On second incident parents will be notified of student being dropped from class.
+On second incident parents will be notified and Saturday School will be issued.

 The following guidelines for dress at Palos Verdes High School will be enforced during the school year.
 The Dress Code policy is based on the principle that dress and grooming are the responsibility of parents and students.
 However, no student’s dress or appearance should disrupt the education of others.